• Submissions

 0

-THE LET’S GO’s at The Night Owl, Birmingham on 26.09.2025 | Photography by JJ Grant (wonderlens)
+THE LET’S GO’s at New Cross Inn in London | Photography by JJ Grant (wonderlens)

 Birmingham was once regarded as the “workshop of the world”, it’s engineering prowess placed it at the forefront of the industrial revolution.
 Those days are long gone, but in an area of the city known as Digbeth, the old factories, great hulking red brick monstrosities that stand testament to the past, many of which have been repurposed as music venues.
-A fine example is The Night Owl, a space that drips history from every stone and with it’s retro interior makes the perfect frame for tonight’s concert.
+A fine example is The Night Owl, a space that drips history from every stone and with its retro interior makes the perfect frame for tonight’s concert.

-THE LET’S GO’s at The Night Owl, Birmingham on 26.09.2025 | Photography by JJ Grant (wonderlens)
+THE LET’S GO’s at New Cross Inn in London on 24.09.2025 | Photography by JJ Grant (wonderlens)

 First up are the intriguingly-titled Liars At The Witch Trial, a combo from the UK’s Second City.
 Like many bands that operate as a two-piece, this band create a sound that is far bigger than their constituent parts.
 They remind me of The White Stripes insofar as their sound is boiled down into its purest form until all that’s left is a potent brew.
 It’s a kind of reductionism in which the band dabble, but don’t mistake their approach for simplicity; there are plenty of neat ideas and their hard rock sound swings with a tight-but-loose jazz sensibility.
 Drummer Adam Wakefield seems intent on nailing his kit to the floor whilst vocalist/guitarist Kate Walton delivers riffs that are razor sharp and come wrapped in a wonderful ball of distortion.
 As with their sound, Liars At The Witch Trial prefer a direct attack, forsaking between-song banter in favour of squeezing in as many tracks as possible, and when their songs are as good as Darker Days (Again), why wouldn’t you?